nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 How do we get an API key?
 Under **Access to the API** it says:

-> You will first need to request an API key, to access the data and images.
+> To access the data and images, you will first need to obtain an API key.
 You can do this via the advanced settings of your Rijksstudio account.
-You will then immediately be given a code.
-You will need this code to use the APIs.
+You will be given a key instantly upon request.
+Every request to the API must be accompanied by this key.

 Head over to <https://www.rijksmuseum.nl/en/mijn/gegevens> and create an account.
 Change the language to English, then create a new account.
 Once logged in, visit your account settings and scroll down to the Advanced section.
 Fill out the required information.
 The request for an API key should be granted immediately.
 Save the API key somewhere safe.